ariadne-cps/website/content/tutorial.md

 RealVariable x("x");
 ```

 Please note that, since variables are shared within the system, their definition may be provided only once for all components, at the top of the definition file.
+Still, sharing is performed based on the string label, not on the C++ variable name.
+Consequently, there may exist multiple variable objects with different names but same label.

 Variables need to be added to the automaton, specifying their I/O character: